Account management in 2026: finance-led strategies for client-centric growth

 • Creating consistent value-adds to existing product or service offerings, such as after-sales care and warranties.

-For most organisations, the oft said business adage rings true: 80% of your sales revenue comes from 20% of your clients.
-It would make sense, then, to treat these valuable assets with greater care.
-However, too often, companies don’t have a dedicated process to nurture those key business relationships.
-All too often, this leads to a loss of cash-flow, and agencies will be forced to expend precious liquidity to either regain these lost clients, or onboard new ones.
+For many organisations, the well-known principle holds true: a small percentage of clients often generate a large share of total revenue.
+However, too often, companies don't have a dedicated process to nurture those key business relationships.
+All too often, this leads to a loss of cash flow, and agencies are forced to spend precious liquidity to either regain lost clients or onboard new ones.

-The Entire process is usually the responsibility of dedicated account managers, who, along with strong customer-service skills, should also be adept at handling multiple simultaneous accounts.
+The entire process is usually the responsibility of dedicated account managers, who, in addition to strong customer service skills, should also be adept at handling multiple simultaneous accounts.

 As a rule of thumb, account managers should:

-When reviewing the duties required of an account manager, it becomes clear that they need to wear many hats; from being a communicator, to project manager, to sales representative.
+When reviewing the duties required of an account manager, it becomes clear that they need to wear many hats; from being a communicator, to a project manager, to a sales representative.

 Break down communication silos